February 25, 2019

 Story and photos by Jennie Hutchinson

 The ice was 20 inches thick and it was the middle of January.
-I knew I’d have to bundle up to keep warm, but I was excited to spend the day fishing with family and friends.
+I knew I’d have to bundle up to keep warm, but I was excited to spend the day fishing in Wyoming with family and friends.

 Ice fishing that is.
 The kind of fishing that was described to me as “fun.”
 Of course, the people I was with will go fishing any day of the week.
 They live to fish.
 Snow and cold just mix it up a bit: A different set of clothing, another set of gear, and a new mode of transportation.